ls1intum/Artemis/docs/dev/setup.rst

 Furthermore, the Firebase.json needs to be mounted into the Docker under the above specified path.

-To run both APNS and Firebase configure the Environment Variables for both.
+To run both APNS and Firebase, configure the environment variables for both.

 To start Hermes, run the ``docker compose up`` command in the folder where the ``docker-compose`` file is located.